-ACC 6940 Accounting Internship
+ACC6940 Accounting Internship

 The purpose of the graduate Accounting Internship is to enable Aurora University students to apply course concepts in a real world, applied.
 This experience is designed to expand on the learning experience and to integrate and reinforce skills and concepts learned in the classroom.
 The graduate Accounting Internship provides a practical experience in a structured accounting-related context.
+Permission of the instructor required.

 Semester hours: 3 - 6

-Prerequisite(s): Instructor approval.
+Prerequisite(s): Instructor permission.